 - insurance card(s)

-- photo identification, such as a driver’s license or state identification card
+- photo identification such as a driver’s license or state identification card

-After Your Procedure
+After Your Catheterization Procedure

-The doctor speaks with a family member in the waiting area as soon as the procedure is over.
-If you want your doctor to speak with someone else, please let staff know when you first arrive.
+The doctor speaks with a family member in the waiting area as soon as the catheterization procedure is over.
+If you want your doctor to speak with someone else, please let the staff know when you first arrive.

-When you are ready to leave the hospital, you are given instructions about your medication.
+When you are ready to leave, you are given instructions about your medication.
 This may include new prescriptions that your doctor has given you.

 You are advised not to lift heavy objects or participate in strenuous activity for two weeks.
 You can shower the day after the procedure, but please wait one week before taking a bath.
 You are also told when to follow up with your doctor.